cerebrate/celss-greenhouse/README.md

 forever.
 (In practice... well, try not to lose any to venting, accidents, or kerbonauts lost on EVA, 'kay?)

-Regarding the right number - a standard CELSS greenhouse can process enough CarbonDioxide, WasteWater, and Waste to keep two kerbals fed, watered, breathed, and cleaned up after.
+Regarding the right number - a standard CELSS greenhouse can process enough CarbonDioxide, WasteWater, and Waste to keep two kerbals fed, watered, breathed, and cleaned up after (with TLS default settings).
 At the moment, more kerbals means, you guessed it, more greenhouses.

 Why You'd Use It
 ----------------